Privacy Policy

 We process personal data under the following legal bases under Article 6 GDPR:

 — Consent — Art.
 6(1)(a) GDPR.
-For newsletter subscriptions, waitlist notifications, and lead magnet opt-ins.
+For newsletter subscriptions.
 You may withdraw consent at any time without affecting the lawfulness of prior processing.

 — Contract — Art.
 6(1)(b) GDPR.
-When we process your data to fulfil a service agreement, or to take steps at your request prior to entering into one.
+When we process your data to fulfil a service agreement (including the AI Visibility Engine, Marketing Infrastructure, and related retainers), or to take steps at your request prior to entering into one (including strategic conversations and engagement proposals).

 — Legitimate interests — Art.
 6(1)(f) GDPR.
 Where we have a legitimate interest in maintaining, securing, and improving our website and services, provided your fundamental rights and freedoms do not override this interest.